manashmandal/arduino.electroscholars.com/howtocontribute.md

 ## Don't Forget!!!

 Don't you want credit for the awesome contribution you just made?
-Sure you do, even if you don't we insist to add your name to the contributiors' page.
+Sure you do, even if you don't we insist to add your name to the contributors' page.
 The more the merrier.
 People will be wanting to contribute if they see a lot of people working hard to make a vision into reality.
 We would like you to be with us!

 Add your name to the `contributors.md` file and send pull request.